dgakh/Studies/Java/README.md

-# Studies
+# Study materials on Java
-Training materials and ideas
+Training materials and ideas on Java